 We know that mushrooms aren’t strictly plants but we are so excited to see more of this product as it is a compassionate alternative to animal skin.

-Veja is an Italian based footwear brand that sought a more sustainable material for their shoes.
+Veja is an Italian-based footwear brand that sought a more sustainable material for their shoes.
 They spent many years researching and developing options before settling on corn.
 It follows the same principles as other plant-based leather in its production.

 When it comes to corn it’s hard to decide whether it is better popped and flavoured or flattened and worn.
 Fortunately we can now do both if we wish.

-A lot of fruit is discarded before it even hits the supermarkets shelves.
+A lot of fruit is discarded before it even hits the supermarket shelves.
 This waste is not insignificant in its negative impact on the environment.
 It was because of this that two designer entrepreneurs in Rotterdam, Netherlands, tasked themselves with developing leather-like products out of leftover fruit.
 Fruitleather was born and they presented mango leather to the world.